Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Method

-We fine-tune the model using Group Relative Policy Optimization (GRPO), which enables efficient reinforcement learning without requiring a separate value network.
-GRPO is particularly well-suited for this task because educational content provides clear correctness signals (answers are objectively right or wrong) eliminating the need for complex reward modeling while the pedagogical structure offers implicit reasoning traces through the show's explanations.
-For each input $x$, the policy generates $K$ candidate answers $\{a_1, \ldots, a_K\}$ through sampling.
-Each generated answer $a_i$ is evaluated against the ground-truth $a^*$ using a reward function $r(a_i, a^*)$ that computes token-level similarities between the extracted final answer and the ground truth:
+We fine-tune using GRPO~\cite{shao2024deepseekmath}, which optimizes a policy $\pi_\theta$ without a separate value network by computing advantages relative to a group of sampled outputs.
+GRPO is well-suited here because educational content provides objectively correct answers, eliminating the need for complex reward modeling.
+For each input $x \in \mathcal{D}$, the policy samples $K$ candidate answers $\{a_1, \ldots, a_K\}$.
+Each candidate is scored against the ground-truth $a^*$ via:

-where the F1 score captures token-level semantic overlap while remaining insensitive to minor surface variations, and the normalized Levenshtein distance (\textit{lev}) complements it by measuring character-level edits, penalizing incorrect reordering and near-miss errors.
-The weights $\alpha$ and $\beta$ are fixed to 0.3 and 0.7 based on empirical validation.
-Because target answers are short and objectively defined, and optimization is performed via GRPO’s group-relative advantage, this reward discourages degenerate copying while providing a stable continuous signal: exact matches score 1, semantically correct answers with minor variations receive high scores (e.g., 0.65--0.95), and incorrect answers receive near-zero reward.
-Strong transfer to external multiple-choice benchmarks further suggests that learning extends beyond surface-level matching.
+where $\text{F1}(a_i, a^*)$ measures token-level semantic overlap, $\text{lev}(a_i, a^*)$ is the Levenshtein edit distance normalized by the length of the longer string $\max(|a_i|, |a^*|)$, and $\alpha = 0.3$, $\beta = 0.7$ are fixed weights selected by empirical validation (see Appendix \ref{sec:hyperparam_sweeps}), with $\alpha + \beta = 1$.
+The two terms are complementary: F1 tolerates minor surface variation while normalized Levenshtein penalizes character-level errors and near-miss re-orderings.
+This yields a stable continuous signal; exact matches score $1.0$, semantically correct answers with minor variation score $0.65$--$0.95$, and incorrect answers score near zero.